bernds/q5Go/README.md

    consequence, the character set used for ASCII display is no longer configurable.
 ASCII import was removed on the grounds of not being very useful.
+ * There is a new SVG export to create a vector graphics representation of the board.
+This also supports exporting subparts of the board.
  * The functionality for saving window sizes was simplified to just always save comment orientation.
 Size and layout are now remembered separately for every encountered screen dimension.